clawpack/doc/doc/packages.rst

 ===============================
-All of the Clawpack solvers include the *classic* algorithms described in [LeVeque-FVMHP]_; if you only require those, it's easiest to use Classic or PyClaw.
+All of the Clawpack solvers include the *classic* algorithms described in [LeVeque-FVMHP]_; if you only require those, it's easiest to use Classic or :ref:`pyclaw`.
 Most of the packages contain additional algorithms:

  - **AMRClaw** includes block-structured adaptive mesh refinement that allows one to use a non-uniform grid that changes in time and uses smaller grid cells